Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Institutional background

-These abortion rates are higher than in other developed countries, especially among young women \citep{haegele2005ab}.
-Figure \ref{fig:US_SWE} compares abortion rates and alternative birth outcomes among adolescents in Sweden to those in the US, a country in which access to abortion is more restrictive, at least in practice.
-Abortion rates are indeed higher in Sweden.
-However, teenage birth- and miscarriage rates in Sweden are only about 15\% and 20\% of those in the US, respectively.
+Figure \ref{fig:US_SWE} compares abortion rates and alternative birth outcomes among adolescents in Sweden to those in the US, a country in which access to abortion is more restricted in practice.
+Abortion rates are much higher in Sweden.
+However, teenage birth- and miscarriage rates in Sweden are only about 15\% and 20\% of those in the US.\footnote{In Sweden, teenage women rarely bear children.
+According to \cite{lager2012young}, approximately six children were born per 1,000 young women aged 15--19.
+80\% of all pregnant women aged 15--19 and 41\% of all pregnant women aged 20--24 opted for abortion in 2009.
+These numbers are similar to our sample statistics.
+Among all 16--to 19-year-old pregnant women, 76\% opted for an abortion, while 19\% gave birth and 5\% had a miscarriage.}

 What would we expect from restricting access to abortions in Sweden?
-According to the literature, abortions could be substituted by increased birth rates, abstinence or higher contraceptive use. \citet{fischer2018impacts} show that proclivities for risky sexual behavior are not very sensitive to restrictive abortion policies, at least not among adolescents in the US.
+According to the literature, abortions could be substituted by increased birth rates, abstinence, or higher contraceptive use. \citet{fischer2018impacts} show that proclivities for risky sexual behavior are not very sensitive to restrictive abortion policies, at least not among adolescents in the US.
 This is in line with the finding that abstinence-only sexual education programs are not effective in increasing abstinence \citep{santelli2017abstinence} or reducing birth rates \citep{kearney2015investigating}.
-Substituting abortions by higher contraceptive use is also unlikely to happen, at least not in Sweden where contraception is widely available and easily accessible. \cite{sydsjo2014reimbursement} find no evidence that increased contraceptive use is associated with lower rates of induced abortions.
-Thus, introducing abortion restrictions in Sweden would most likely lead to an increase in teenage birthrates, all else being equal.
+Substituting abortions by higher contraceptive use is also unlikely to happen, at least not in Sweden, where contraception is widely available and easily accessible. \cite{sydsjo2014reimbursement} find no evidence that increased contraceptive use is associated with lower rates of induced abortions.
+Thus, introducing abortion restrictions in Sweden would most likely lead to an increase in teenage birth rates, all else being equal.

+Abortion access may determine not only pregnancy outcomes but also the level of abortion stigma.
+Abortion stigma can be generated through negative judgments of the social environment and structurally through restrictive abortion policies of governments and institutions, which can increase social stigmatization. \cite{biggs2020perceived} shows that abortions are associated with stigma, which increases psychological distress in women.
+Restricting access to abortions may increase stigma and mental health problems in women seeking an abortion but leave the abortion effect itself unchanged.
+Thus, in a country with a very restrictive abortion policy and strong stigma, increased abortion access without reducing stigma may not immediately lead to the desired effect of reduced mental health problems.
+Instead, such policies could even increase mental disorders in the short run.